DsosaH/osticket-postconfg/README.md

 </p><br/>
 <h2>Departments</h2>
-<p>Deparments are close to roles in that they help keep things organized.
-We can use and configure departments so that any agent inside it can fulfill the corresponding issue the deparment was made for without caring for the agent's role.<br>
+<p>Departments are close to roles in that they help keep things organized.
+We can use and configure departments so that any agent inside it can fulfill the corresponding issue the department was made for without caring for the agent's role.<br>
 By going <ins>Agents -> Departments -> Add New Department</ins> we can create a new department.</p>
 <p>